RaghadAlhoussiny/multi-medium-learning-recommender/README.md

        streamlit run app.py

    If `streamlit` is not recognised, use `python -m streamlit run app.py`.
+   If you use Anaconda, run these commands in Anaconda Prompt.

-5. The app opens in your browser.
+6. The app opens in your browser.
 If it does not, use the URL printed in the terminal, usually http://localhost:8501

 The first run downloads the Sentence-BERT model, about 90 MB, so it may take a